ARGOeu/poem-2/doc/v1/docs/tenant_metric_profiles.md

 By clicking the **History** button, the user can see all the changes made to the profile, when they were made and by whom (image below).

 ![Tenant Metric Profile History](figures/tenant_metric_profiles_history.png)

+### Metric profile clone

+By clicking the **Clone** button, the user can easily derive new profile from existing one meaning that description and metric instances tuples will be copied, while profile name will be changed to `Cloned <original_profile_name>`.
+User is free to change the name of profile to his needs.